 Data

-Data on perceived health, lifestyle behaviors and preventive medical attendance were collected from the 2006, 2011/12, and 2017 Spanish National Health Survey (SNHS).
-The SNHS is conducted by the Ministry of Health, Consumption and Social Welfare with the collaboration of the Spanish National Statistics Institute whose main objective is to obtain data on the health state and its determining factors from the perspective of citizens.
-The sample method collection is based on a tri-stage sample stratified by clusters where the first stage units are the census sections; in a second stage, the main household dwellings are considered; and, thirdly, an adult is randomly selected from each dwelling.
+Data on perceived health, lifestyle behaviours and preventive medical attendance were collected from the 2006, 2011/12, and 2017 Spanish National Health Survey (SNHS).
+The SNHS is conducted by the Ministry of Health, Consumption and Social Welfare with the collaboration of the Spanish National Statistics Institute which has as its main objective to obtain data on the health state and its determining factors from the perspective of citizens.
+The sample collection method is based on a tri-stage sample stratified by clusters in which the first stage units are the census sections; in a second stage, the main household dwellings are considered; and third, an adult is randomly selected from each dwelling.
 More detailed information about methodology of these surveys has been described elsewhere (Ministerio de Sanidad, Consumo y Bienestar Social, 2019).
 The SNHS sample sizes were 18,202, 21,007 and 23,089 in 2006, 2012 and 2017, respectively.
 The years of the surveys represent the period before (2006), during (2012) and after the economic crisis (2017).
-The population between 18 and 64 years was included in this study in order to consider exclusively the potentially active population.
+The population between 18 and 64 years of age was included in this study in order to exclusively consider the potentially active population.

 Variables